arrowarchive/Old-Arrowarchive/docs/FAQ.md

 * What programs do you recommend for someone who is new to Digital Art?

 **I recommend *Clip Studio Paint*, but it has a learning curve so I'd suggest using the free trial before deciding if you should buy it.
 I also recommend *Paint Tool SAI*, *Pixlr*, and *Medibang*, as I've heard great things about each of them.**

+* What will you be posting here?

+**As of the time I'm writing this (09/17/2020), I plan to post projects from my previous art/design classes, and gradually work my way up to my more recent works.**

+* May I repost your art?

+**NO! you are not allowed to repost my work, even if you say you will give me credit.
+I have/will link my Twitter account to the Github page, so if you want to share my work, please follow me there and retweet my work.
+Reposting is not allowed, but retweeting is greatly appreciated.**

+* I have seen your work posted on someone else's account.
+What should I do?

+**I hope this doesn't happen, but in the event that my work is reposted on someone else's *Instagram*, *Twitter*, *Pinterest*, *DeviantArt*, etc, please send me a message on *Twitter* and give me the name of the account.
+I will go from there to ensure that the post is taken down.
+In the event that someone reposts my work AND removes my signature, that is something else entirely.
+But please, if you see my work reposted anywhere that is NOT my *Instagram*, *Twitter*, or my other websites, please let me know!**